DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Fix bug where you can have duplicate events of one reminder running
-- [ ] Modify Mongo Schema to account for "date" reminders, not just repeat reminders
+- [ ] Implement Reactjs for frontend
-- [ ] Refactor code to check the type of reminder it is (repeat vs date, Email vs SMS)
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application
 - [ ] Create a basic page in order to be used for testing
 - [ ] Implement local authentication
 - [ ] Implement Google OAuth
-- [ ] Utilize Reactjs for the front end pieces
 - [ ] Figure out API routing and React component hierarchy
 - [ ] Properly display reminder data on React components
 - [ ] Create "settings" page for user to set their own intervals/timer for their reminder and email/sms notifications